f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/176.png

-The response will show the countries blocked:
+The response will show the countries blocked (here used for testing):

 .. figure:: _figures/149.png